microsoft/botframework-solutions/docs/reference/skills/skillauthentication.md

 ![Skill Authentication Flow](../../media/virtualassistant-skillauthentication.png)

 Between Virtual Assistant and skill bot, we'll use AAD as the authority to generate and validate token.
 The token will be a JWT token.
-Virtual Assistant will use these information to request a JWT token:
+Virtual Assistant will use this information to request a JWT token:
   1. Microsoft app id - this will become the source appid claim in the token
   2. Microsoft app password
   3. Skill bot's Microsoft app id - this will become the audience claim in the token

 The JWT token will be a 'bearer' token so it'll be part of the Authorization header.